amitapl/amitapple.snowsite/Snow/_posts/2012-12-20-azure-website-custom-deployment-part-3.md

 	part: Part 3 - Custom script generator
 ---

-**In** previous posts I talked about [Windows Azure Website's custom deployment feature](/post/38417491924/azurewebsitecustomdeploymentpart1) and the [tool to easily generate a deployment script](/post/38418009331/azurewebsitecustomdeploymentpart2), in this post I'll do a step by step guide on writing a custom deployment script.
+**In** previous posts I talked about [Microsoft Azure Web App's custom deployment feature](/post/38417491924/azurewebsitecustomdeploymentpart1) and the [tool to easily generate a deployment script](/post/38418009331/azurewebsitecustomdeploymentpart2), in this post I'll do a step by step guide on writing a custom deployment script.

 Let's say we have two websites in azure, one is a node.js website and the other is an mvc4 web application, both sites sources are in the same repository so we need a deployment script that handles differently based on which website it is deploying.